rleddy/pattclass/README.md

 The code will be added from time to time.

-And, it a new code module may be added even if it is not complete or working.
+And, a new code module may be added even if it is not complete or working.

 There will be an attempt to get working items together.